 And if we’re speaking of seat depth adjustment, both premium chairs have it.
 It’s just easier to adjust the seat depth of the Gesture compared to the Embody.

-Overall, in terms of adjustability and ergonomics, I have to give it to the Gesture for the four ways adjustable armrest.
-Though I’d love, it has the impressive rocking motion of the Embody and the way it feels when it’s fully reclined.
+Overall, in terms of adjustability and ergonomics, we have to give it to the Gesture for the four ways adjustable armrest.
+It has the impressive rocking motion of the Embody and the way it feels when it’s fully reclined.
 Then, that would be one awesome chair!

 Customization and design